Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Fall-2024/backend/auth-service/src/test/java/piesarentsquare/rest/README.md

 ### Setup Instructions:

-1. Note the email and password of the GitHub user you want to use for testing in a preferred text editor.
+1. Note the email and password of the user you want to use for testing in a preferred text editor.

 2. Define the environment variables on your local machine based on your operating system.